Toby16/conways_game_of_life/README.md

 * You can also use the space bar to pause and resume the simulation.
 <p>These rules lead to some remarkable patterns and behaviors.
 Some configurations will quickly stabilize into a static pattern, while others will oscillate back and forth between two or more states.</p>

+## conclusion
+* The Game of Life is a fascinating example of a simple system with complex behavior.</p>
+* With this implementation in Python, you can explore the patterns and behaviors that emerge from different initial configurations and customizations.

+<small>Have fun exploring!</small>